Gina O'Connor

-Before joining RPI, O'Connor earned her Ph.D. in Marketing and Corporate Strategy at New York University.
+Before entering academia, O'Connor earned her Ph.D. in Marketing and Corporate Strategy at New York University.
 Prior to that time, she spent several years with McDonnell Douglas Corporation in Contract Administration on the AV-8B Harrier program, and at Monsanto Chemical Corporation's Department of Social Responsibility.
 She also holds an MBA and B.S. from Saint Louis University.

-Professor O'Connor's teaching and research interests lie at the intersection of corporate entrepreneurship and Radical Innovation, Marketing, and Commercialization of Advanced Technologies.
+O'Connor's teaching and research interests lie at the intersection of corporate entrepreneurship and Breakthrough Innovation, Marketing, and Commercialization of Advanced Technologies.
 The majority of her research efforts focus on how firms create management systems to develop and sustain capabilities for Breakthrough Innovation and how innovators link advanced technology development to market opportunities.

-She has published more than 90 articles in refereed journals including The Journal of Product Innovation Management, Organization Science, MIT's Sloan Management Review, California Management Review, Academy of Management Executive, and The Journal of Marketing among others, and is co-author of 3 books on Breakthrough Innovation in Large Mature companies e.g. Radical Innovation, How Mature Firms Can Outsmart Upstarts".
+She has published more than 90 articles in refereed journals including The Journal of Product Innovation Management, Organization Science, MIT's Sloan Management Review, California Management Review, Academy of Management Executive, and The Journal of Marketing among others, and is co-author of 3 books on Breakthrough Innovation in Large Mature companies e.g. Radical Innovation, How Mature Firms Can Outsmart Upstarts.

-Professor O'Connor's teaching experience includes the executive MBA program at RPI and custom in house programs at a number of well known US based companies such as Air Products and Chemicals, Albany International, General Motors and IBM.
-In the full-time MBA program, she has participated in and led the flagship team taught courses in new product development, organizational growth, and business implications of emerging technologies.
-She has also developed courses such as Commercializing Advanced Technologies and Corporate Entrepreneurship that build on her work in Radical Innovation, and has developed and offered Doctoral Seminars in New Product Development and Qualitative Research Methods.

-She won the RPI Alumni Teaching Award in 2006, and a number of her published papers have won best paper of the year award in various scholarly journals.
-O’Connor has consulted with many companies to help them develop capabilities for commercializing technology based on breakthrough innovations (BIs) and to develop management systems for evolving a BI capability.
+She won the RPI Alumni Teaching Award in 2006, and additional teaching and research awards at Babson College.
+A number of her published papers have won best paper of the year award in various scholarly journals.
+O'Connor has consulted with many companies to help them develop capabilities for commercializing technology based on breakthrough innovations (BIs) and to develop management systems for evolving a BI capability.

-She and her colleagues and students continue to research the phenomenon of managing BI, and translating the results into usable tools and frameworks for students and practitioners.